-Boric Acid solution (mix 1 tsp powder in 1 pint boiled water; let cool completely before using) has been used for decades in treating minor eye irritations/infections.
+A. Boric Acid solution (mix 1 tsp powder in 1 pint boiled water; let cool completely before using) has been used for decades in treating minor eye irritations/infections.
 Its routine use disappeared with the advent of antibiotics eye drops/ointments.
 Boric Acid is still a very useful therapy in non serious cases.
 It is much better than vasoconstrictors (used today for minor irritations), and hundred times less expensive.
-Prepare a solution ,keep it in a closed glass or plastic container, and use it when needed with an eye cup , Q-tip or eye dropper several times a day.Roberto Lancellotti MD
+Prepare a solution, keep it in a closed glass or plastic container, and use it when needed with an eye cup , Q-tip or eye dropper several times a day.Roberto Lancellotti Maryland

 - Burlingame, California

 A. Woah now I came across this thread while searching the web on HOW poisonous boric acid is because it IS poisonous to humans if ingested.

 The benefits of using boric acid to control bugs over using Raid or similar product are: